Skip to contents

 1. Create a new {soils} project

 Follow along in the Create a {soils} project tutorial.
+Choose between two report templates: English or Spanish.

 2. Render the example reports